Indicators of progression

 The indicators and diagrams are useful for planning programmes, supporting formative and summative evaluations, and supporting reporting.

 Using the indicators of progression

 Teachers can use the indicators as a guide.
-This means that if you are using these with students, the meaning of the indicators must be interpreted within the focus context.
-The indicators can then serve as learning outcomes and provide a sound basis for planning, teaching, and assessment.
+The indicators must be interpreted within the context of the focus if you are using them with students.
+The indicators can then serve as learning outcomes and provide a solid basis for planning, teaching, and assessing.

 Teacher guidance: Provide, guide, and support